ncatlab/nlab-content/pages/6/9/7/7/27796/content.md

 \end{proposition}

 \begin{proof}
-The two relations mean, by definition, $x = x \wedge y \wedge x$ and $y = y \wedge x \wedge y$.
+The two relations mean, by definition, $x = x \wedge y \wedge x$ and $y = y \vee x \vee y$.
 We are to show that these are equivalent.
 By duality, only the forward implication needs to be proven.

 By hypothesis $x = x \wedge (y \wedge x)$ and the lemma, we have $y \wedge x = x \vee (y \wedge x)$.
 Denote the last equation by $E$.